-A. RANDOM SELECTION OF STUDENTS FOR TESTING; INITIAL DRUG TESTING FOR THOSE THAT REQUIRE A PHYSICAL above.
+A. RANDOM SELECTION OF STUDENTS FOR TESTING; INITIAL DRUG TESTING FOR THOSE THAT REQUIRE A PHYSICAL

+- 1. During the school year, all participants in extracurricular activities will be subject to the possibility of being randomly tested for the controlled substances listed in subsection II.B.3. above.
 Once placed on the random list, participants will remain in the random drug testing pool until graduation from high school.
 Testing will be conducted at random, unannounced times.
 The Superintendent or his/her designee shall assign each participant a number for the time period in which the policy is in effect.
 Personnel at the drug testing facility will select randomly the numbers of those students who are to be tested.
 The numbers will be computer generated.
-Random selection of numbers will not occur on the same day each week.
+Random selection of numbers will not occur on the same day each week. - 2.
+A drug test conforming to the procedures listed in Subsection IIIB below shall be conducted separately of the physical examination when such a physical examination is required by law or Board policy for participation in a school-sponsored extracurricular activity.
+Please note, this test shall be required annually, with reference to the school calendar, and must have yielded a negative result before a student may participate in a game or contest.